-Melissa Weberman leads Arnold & Porter’s eDiscovery & Data Analytics (“eData”) group, where she specializes in advising clients on efficient, defensible eDiscovery practices and information governance strategies.
-Ms. Weberman collaborates across practice groups to develop tailored discovery management plans for clients in diverse industries.
-Her expertise includes technology-assisted review, advanced data analytics, and cost-effective approaches to data preservation, collection, and analysis.
-She also negotiates with opposing counsel on key discovery matters, including ESI protocols, TAR workflows, search terms, and protective orders, and drafts and argues discovery motions.
+Melissa Weberman leads Arnold & Porter's eDiscovery & Data Analytics (“eData”) group, where she advises clients on efficient, defensible eDiscovery practices and the responsible use of artificial intelligence in legal matters.
+She collaborates across practice groups to develop tailored discovery management plans for clients.
+Her expertise includes the application of generative AI and advanced analytics to document review and legal workflows, technology-assisted review, and cost-effective approaches to data preservation, collection, and analysis.
+She negotiates with opposing counsel on key discovery matters, including ESI protocols, TAR workflows, search terms, and protective orders, drafts and argues discovery motions, and manages all aspects of discovery-related litigation.

-In information governance, Ms. Weberman counsels clients on navigating the challenges posed by evolving technologies, laws, and regulations.
-She advises on defensible data disposition, legal hold processes, records retention policies, and discovery readiness.
-She also helps organizations implement practical, enterprise-wide information governance strategies to simplify compliance, manage risk, and reduce costs.
+In information governance, Melissa counsels clients on defensible data disposition, legal hold processes, records retention policies, and discovery readiness, including the particular challenges these raise in the context of AI and other emerging technologies.
+She helps organizations implement practical, enterprise-wide information governance strategies to simplify compliance, manage risk, and reduce costs.

-Before joining the firm, Ms. Weberman clerked for the Honorable Charles R. Wilson of the United States Court of Appeals for the Eleventh Circuit and practiced at another international law firm in New York.
-She graduated with honors from Emory University School of Law, where she was Managing Editor of the law review, elected to the Order of the Coif, and served as a Dean’s Teaching Fellow.
+Before joining the firm, Melissa clerked for the Honorable Charles R. Wilson of the United States Court of Appeals for the Eleventh Circuit and practiced at an international law firm in New York.
+She graduated with honors from Emory University School of Law, where she was Managing Editor of the law review, elected to the Order of the Coif, and served as a Dean's Teaching Fellow.

 Experience